aliakseiyanchuk/terraform-provider-az-confidential-tfgen/doc/apim/subscription_keys.md

 The command accepts the following options:

 - `-help` option prints the summary of the available options
-- `-base64` input provided is a base-64 string; actual key value *shall be decoded* from base64.
+- `-subscription-id` id of the description to be created.
+Must be unique in the target API management instance.
+  If none supplied, a UUID-based subscription Id will be generated.
+- `-api` specifies the name API for which the subscription should be associated.
+Where no explicit API is specified, the subscription will be bound with all APIs.
+Mutually exclusive with `-product`.
+- `-product` specifies the API Management product to be bound with this subscription.
+Mutually exclusive with `-api`
+- `-owner` the identity that should be set as an owner identity.
+- `-primary-key-file` specifies the file containing the primary subscription key
+- `-secondary-key-file` specifies the file containing the secondary subscription key
 - `-az-subscription-id` subscription Id where the target API Management instance is deployed
 - `-resource-group-name` the Azure resource group name where the target API Management instance is deployed
-- ` -service-name` the name of the target API Management instance with subscription (specified by `-az-subscription-id`) and resource group (specified by `-resource-group-name`).
+- `-service-name` the name of the target API Management instance with subscription (specified by `-az-subscription-id`) and resource group (specified by `-resource-group-name`).
-- `-named-value` the name of the named value to be created within the API Management instance.
-- `-named-value-file` read the named value from the specific file.

 The table below summarises the scenarios which combinations of options are valid. ✅ indicates the *requirement* to specify an option.